 There are various ways of presenting English grammar.
 If students aren’t responding to the techniques used, teachers perhaps need to think, let’s simplify it.
+What would help them?

 I remember one of my first practice teaching sessions was preparing a review of all the tenses and aspects.
-As a new teacher, all I could remember with the added stress of facing Advanced Level adults was, they all began with P except for Future which I felt I wouldn’t reach if I didn’t succeed in that lesson.
+As a new teacher, all I could remember with the added stress of facing Advanced Level adults was, all the tenses began with P except for Future which I felt I wouldn’t reach if I didn’t succeed in that lesson.

 One method I adopted when I was teaching English to EFL ESL pupils with learning disabilities and disorders was to colour code the tenses they had to learn.